rithmschool/python_curriculum_exercises/Unit-02/02-many-to-many/readme.md

 * Full CRUD on employees
 * Full CRUD on departments
-* The index page for employees should show the department name for each employee
+* The index or show page for employees should show the department name for each employee
-* The index page for departments should show all employees in the department
+* The index or show page for departments should show all employees in the department
 * Use WTForms for all CRUD operations for both employees and departments

 ### Part 2